 5. A Throw Blanket Made of Something Real

-This is a technique fix because the right blanket is so personal.
-Look for natural fibers (wool, cashmere, merino, cotton).
-Avoid synthetic fleece.
+This is a technique fix since the right blanket is so personal.
+Search for natural fibers (wool, cashmere, merino, cotton).
+Steer clear of synthetic fleece.
 And get one in a color you actually love, not just a “neutral” you’re settling for.

 6. An Original Piece of Art (Even a Small One)

-This is a no-product link because it’s so personal.
-Etsy, local craft fairs, and Society6 are all great places to start.
-The first piece is the hardest.
+This is a no-product link because it’s personal.
+Start with Etsy, local craft fairs, and Society6.
+The first piece is always the hardest.
 After that, you’ll catch the bug.

 7. A Statement Plant (Real, or So-Convincing-Nobody-Knows)

-I am, for the record, fully pro-fake-plant.
-Not all of us can keep a real plant alive (gestures at self), and life is too short to feel guilty about a dead fern.
-The KEY with fake plants is to invest in ONE good one rather than three sad plastic ones.
-Look for matte (not shiny) leaves, real-looking soil (or hide the pot’s soil with moss or pebbles), and a sculptural shape.
+I am fully in favor of fake plants.
+Not everyone can keep a real plant alive *coughs at myself*, and it’s not worth the guilt of a dead fern.
+The secret with fake plants is to buy ONE good one instead of three sad plastic ones.
+Good indicators of quality are matte leaves (not shiny), convincing soil (or remove the pot’s soil and replace it with moss or pebbles), and a sculptural form.

 The Artificial Dracaena Tree is a really beautiful pick for this.
 It’s tall (statement!), the leaves have that real-plant matte quality (not shiny plastic vibes), and it comes in a planter that already looks finished, so you don’t have to scramble for a pot.
 It fills a corner, it lifts the whole room, and it’s a one-time decision instead of a weekly watering commitment.